Robertstar2000/Hypatia/README.md

 ## About The Project

-Project Hypatia empowers researchers by providing an intuitive, AI-driven platform that accelerates discovery, fosters innovation, and enhances the quality of research.
+Project Hypatia is your digital lab partner, an AI-powered platform designed to assist researchers, students, and citizen scientists throughout the entire scientific discovery process.
+It provides a structured, 10-step workflow, leveraging the Google Gemini API to streamline every stage of research, from question formulation to a publication-ready draft.
 It acts as a comprehensive digital lab notebook, guiding users from an initial spark of an idea to a fully-formed publication draft, all within a single, cohesive interface.
 The goal is to democratize the research process, offering a structured yet flexible environment for scientific exploration.

 <br>